better-labs/betteroms/docs/design-betteroms-v1.md

 ---

-## Phase 2 — Data Persistence Layer
+## Phase 2 — Data Persistence Layer ✅ COMPLETE

 **Goal**: Setup database and schema for orders, executions, and runs